NarsilDev/digital-ocean-articles/kubernetes-security.md

 kubectl delete rolebinding adm-pod-view
 ```

-And now create the new one, this time referencing the file containing the role binding definition:
+And now create the new role binding, this time referencing the file containing the definition:

 ```command
 [environment local]